kvasnyj/Behavioral-Cloning/README.md

 ====================
 #Augmentation
 8000+ lines in Udacity data set is not enough for a full train, especially for recovery and for generalization for track 2.
 I applied following augmentation technics:
-1. Select camera from (left, center, right)
+* Select camera from (left, center, right)
-2. Randomly change brightness
+* Randomly change brightness
-3. Transition horizontally
+* Transition horizontally.
+Without transition recovery doesn't work in my model.
-4. Crop, to reduce non-valued information
+* Crop, to reduce non-valued information
-5. Random shadow, for the second track
+* Random shadow, for the second track
-6. Flip
+* Flip

 In additional, I tried to draw on images previous value of steering (in fact - current direction),  but without success.

 #Model
-For model architect I take Nvidia model from http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf
+Oposite sign recognition I take a complicate model from Nvidia from http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf with 1M parameters.

 * lambda_1 (Lambda)                (None, 103, 320, 3)   0           lambda_input_1[0][0]
 * convolution2d_1 (Convolution2D)  (None, 52, 160, 3)    228         lambda_1[0][0]